-CONCERT CHOIR 9 - This course is opened to 9th grade students with previous singing experience.
+CONCERT CHOIR 9 - This course is opened to 9th grade students with or without previous singing experience.
 This course is a follow-up to the middle school choral program and will introduce students to high school choral literature.
 Emphasis is placed upon developing individual performance skills.
-Students may have opportunity to perform at a variety of venues.
-Students successfully completing this course receive LEVEL 2 credit.
+Students may have the opportunity to perform at a variety of venues.

-CONCERT CHOIR 1 - This course is an expansion of the Concert Choir 9 course.
+CONCERT CHOIR 1 - This course runs concurrently with the CONCERT CHOIR 9 course.
 Students are exposed to sophisticated literature, have the opportunity to perform at various venues, and are challenged to develop individual and ensemble skills.
-Students successfully completing this course receive LEVEL 2 credit.

-CONCERT CHOIR 2 - This course is an expansion of the Concert Choir 1 course.
+CONCERT CHOIR 2 - This course is an expansion of the CONCERT CHOIR 1 course.
 Students are exposed to sophisticated literature, have the opportunity to perform at various venues, and are challenged to develop individual and ensemble skills.
-Students successfully completing this course receive ACCELERATED credit.

 A CAPPELLA CHOIR 9 - This course is composed of the outstanding 9th grade vocalists who have secured the recommendation of the department through audition and/or recommendation.
 The focus of this class is on the preparation and performance of significant choral literature.
 Attendance is required at all performance activities in and out of school.
-Students successfully completing this course receive LEVEL 2 credit.

-A CAPPELLA CHOIR 1 - This course is composed of outstanding vocalists who have successfully completed one year of study in Concert Choir 9 or A Cappella 9 and who have secured the recommendation of the department through audition and/or recommendation.
+A CAPPELLA CHOIR 1 - This course is composed of outstanding vocalists who have successfully completed one year of study in CONCERT CHOIR 9 or A CAPPELLA CHOIR 9 and who have secured the recommendation of the department through audition.
 The focus of this class is on the preparation and performance of significant choral literature.
-Attendance is required at all performance activities in and out of school.
-Students successfully completing this course receive ACCELERATED credit.
+Students enrolled in the course are highly encouraged to participate in all out-of-school rehearsals and performances as scheduled by the choir director as these are crucial to the choral experience.

-A CAPPELLA CHOIR 2 - This course is composed of outstanding vocalists who have successfully completed one year of study in A Cappella Choir 1 and who have secured the recommendation of the department through audition and/or recommendation.
+A CAPPELLA CHOIR 2 - This course is composed of outstanding vocalists who have successfully completed one year of study in A CAPPELLA CHOIR 1 and who have secured the recommendation of the department through audition and/or recommendation.
 The focus of this class is on the preparation and performance of significant choral literature.
 Attendance is required at all performance activities in and out of school.
 Students successfully completing this course receive HONORS credit.

 CHAMBER SINGERS 1 - This course is composed of students who, by audition, display exceptional aural, oral and musical abilities.
 Continual emphasis is placed upon learning to sing and perform mature solo and ensemble literature of the highest level.
 A limited enrollment will place strong demands on each member of this course and performance is required at all performance events in and out of school.
-Students successfully completing this course receive ACCELERATED credit.

-CHAMBER SINGERS 2 - This course is composed of students who, by audition, display exceptional aural, oral and musical abilities and who have successfully completed one year of study in Chamber Singers 1.
+CHAMBER SINGERS 2 - This course is composed of students who, by audition, display exceptional aural, oral and musical abilities and who have successfully completed one year of study in CHAMBER SINGERS 1.
 Continual emphasis is placed upon learning to sing and perform mature solo and ensemble literature of the highest level.
 A limited enrollment will place strong demands on each member of this course and performance is required at all performance events in and out of school.
 Students successfully completing this course receive HONORS credit.

-Music Theory 1 - The beginning student will be taught the fundamentals necessary to interpret, analyze, and create music.
+MUSIC THEORY 1 - The beginning student will be taught the fundamentals necessary to interpret, analyze, and create music.
 Students selecting this course should have formally studied in a musical instrument for at least one year.
-Students successfully completing this course receive LEVEL 2 credit.